The Problem With Co-Defendant Cases

-Often times, mutilple defendants are charged in the same case for commission of the same crime.
-Drug cases, RICO cases, murder cases, home invasion robberies are some examples.
+Co-defendant cases are often charged – several people in the same case for commission of the same crime.
+Drug cases, RICO cases, murder cases and home invasion robberies are some examples.

-When mutliple defendants are accused of the same crime, a unique and very concerning problem can - and often - arises: when one confesses to the police and implicates another.
-What's the problem?
-The application of the Sixth Amendment guarantee to be able to confont one's accuser.
+When multiple co-defendants are accused of the same crime, a unique and very concerning problem can — and often does — arise: One defendant confesses to the police and implicates another.
+What’s the problem?
+The application of the Sixth Amendment guarantee to be able to confront one’s accuser.

-Florida Rule of Criminal Procedure 3.152, pertaining to the severance of defendants, condifies the holding in Bruton v.
+Florida Rule of Criminal Procedure 3.152, pertaining to the severance of defendants, codifies the holding in Bruton v.
 United States, 391 U.S. 123 (1968), a United States Supreme Court case.
-In the event that there is a statement by one defendant that implicates another, then the State Attorney's Office will have to decide whether to have:
+In the event that there is a statement by one defendant that implicates another, then the state attorney’s office will have to decide which of the following to have:

-A joint trial where the statement is redacted, that is, edited so that only the confession of the one defendant is heard by the jury, and the part implicating the other defendant is left out.
-That can be tricky, as the detective has to be very careful not to mention the redacted testimony.
-It can also be complicated where the statement is on video, and there are skips in the video that makes the jury wonder what is missing and why.
+- A joint trial where the statement is redacted — that is, edited so that only the confession of the one defendant is heard by the jury, and the part implicating the other defendant is left out.
+This can be tricky, as the detective has to be very careful not to mention the redacted testimony.
+It can also be complicated when the statement is on video and there are skips in the video that makes the jury wonder what is missing and why.

-Severance of the defendants one from another, and have a trial for each defendant.
-That can be complicated because of speedy trial rights, and deciding which defendant to try first.
+- Severance of the defendants from one another, with a separate trial for each defendant.
+This can be complicated because of speedy trial rights, and deciding which defendant to try first.